Karanji (film)

-It's the story of a band troupe, headed by Viji (Vijaya Raghavendra), which struggles to grow as it faces one problem after the other.
+It's the story of a band troupe, headed by Viji (Vijay Raghavendra), which struggles to grow as it faces one problem after the other.
 First, it faces embarrassment in a hotel when the band members sing a Kannada number.
 Then there is rift among the members when Viji gets to know Vasumathi (Gauri Karnik).
 The troupe also faces the problem of finding a female singer for 'Music Challenge 2008' contest.
 But it comes out of all the problems and wins laurels.
-The music of the film was composed by Veer Samarth.

 Cast

-It stars Vijaya Raghavendra and Bollywood actress Gauri Karnik.